Finding Power, by Joe Caslin

 As well as this large scale temporary installation, the completed artistic response as a whole comprises interviews, photographic portraits (see below), and drawings of the seven individuals, who in Caslin's own words; “Like each one of us, have lost and found their agency many times throughout their lives.
 The work wishes to highlight how gender, ethnicity, sexuality, disability and socio-economic status continue to be seen as legitimate reasons to take or withhold agency . . . ultimately we must find a way to create our own power”.

 The impermanent nature of Caslin’s works does not diminish their power.
 Delicate by design, they cling to the skins of the buildings he finds and wrap their message around each stone and slate.The Gallery Courtyard reflects the duality of his work through both its fabric and function, connecting historic institution with contemporary world, and acting as anchor and compass for visitors.
-For summer 2018, it will also house the final work in this project, offering opportunity for reflection, contemplation and perhaps even empowerment.
+For 2018, it also houses the final work in this project, offering opportunity for reflection, contemplation and perhaps even empowerment.

 Finding Power \ The People